boxcoxR

 exitflag

 flag which informs about convergence. exitflag = 0 implies normal convergence, else no convergence has been obtained.
-This ouptut is present only if input option usefmin is true or struct and family is YJpn.
+This output is present only if input option usefmin is true or struct and family is YJpn.

 References